Back-to-School Pillow Wreath

 Step Two: Make the cute pencil pillows.

 To make the pencil pillows, I created a pencil fabric by sewing strips of black, tan, yellow, and pink fabrics together.
-Look at the diagram for measurements.
 I stitched each strip together with a 1/4″ seam allowance and pressed the seams to one side.
 I used the pencil pattern and cut out 5 pillows.
 You could cut out 6 pillows like all the other fabrics if you want.
 I chose 5 because that is how much fabric I had in my stash!

 Step Three: Stitch the fabric pillows together.